 ARBs are generally well tolerated and have a low incidence of side effects.
-The incidence of angioedema and cough with ARBs is less than that with ACEIs because ARBs do not increase bradykinin levels though reports of rare cases of both exist with the use of ARBs.
+The incidence of angioedema and cough with ARBs is less than with ACEIs because ARBs do not increase bradykinin levels though reports of rare cases of both exist with patients using ARBs.
 ARBs can cause hypotension and/or renal failure in patients whose arterial blood pressure or renal function is highly dependent on the RAAS.
 For this reason, these drugs are contraindicated in patients with bilateral renal artery stenosis or patients with heart failure who have hypotension.

-ARB therapy, as well as ACE use, during pregnancy, reduces perfusion of the fetal kidneys and correlate with renal dysgenesis, fetal oliguric or anuric renal failure, oligohydramnios, skeletal or skull deformities, pulmonary hypoplasia and death of the fetus.
+ARB therapy and ACE use during pregnancy reduce perfusion of the fetal kidneys and correlate with renal dysgenesis, fetal oliguric or anuric renal failure, oligohydramnios, skeletal or skull deformities, pulmonary hypoplasia, and death of the fetus.
 ARBs are FDA classified as a category D risk during pregnancy, and patients who may become pregnant while taking ARBs should understand the importance of birth control.
 These patients should be educated on different options to control blood pressure should they become pregnant and need to switch to a different antihypertensive therapy.
-For patients who have become pregnant or think they have become pregnant, ARB therapy should be stopped immediately unless such therapy is considered life-saving for the mother.
+For patients who have become pregnant or think they have become pregnant, ARB therapy should be stopped immediately unless such treatment is considered life-saving for the mother.

-ARBs may lead to hyperkalemia in patients with renal disease or patients taking agents likely to cause hyperkalemia (K+ supplements, K+ sparing diuretics, ACEIs, DRIs, non-steroidal anti-inflammatory agents) and care should be exercised prescribing ARBs in these patients or avoided altogether.
+ARBs may lead to hyperkalemia in patients with renal disease or patients taking agents likely to cause hyperkalemia (K+ supplements, K+ sparing diuretics, ACEIs, DRIs, non-steroidal anti-inflammatory agents); care is necessary when considering prescribing ARBs in these patients, or they should be avoided altogether.

-ARBs potentiate the blood pressure-lowering effect of other antihypertensive drugs and may require adjustment of drug dosage of either the ARB or the other antihypertensive drugs.
+ARBs potentiate the blood pressure-lowering effect of other antihypertensive drugs and may require adjusting the drug dosage of either the ARB or the other antihypertensive drugs.

 The use of ARBs, along with ACEIs or DRIs, comes with a higher incidence of hypotension, acute renal failure, or hyperkalemia.
 The combined use of these agents is no longer a recommendation and should be avoided.